Tuesday, May 3, 2011

 On the film -- which doesn't make the Keller-Lombardi collision look all that bad, but apparently Keller, not sliding, had kneed Lombardi in the groin -- Dickey can be seen gesturing for Joe to slide.
 Whatever he was yelling, it apparently "woke up" Lombardi, who finally grabbed the ball, and moved to tag Joe, who executed a perfect hook slide, throwing his entire body away from the plate, except his right foot, which just sort of brushed the plate.
 The run meant nothing, as Keller had already scored the go-ahead run.
 But it was still the best slide I've ever seen.

-8. Unknown, 1941.
-Following the streak, a song commemorating it, titled "Joltin' Joe DiMaggio" was written by Alan Courtney (words) and Ben Homer (music), and recorded by Les Brown & His Band of Renown (one of the most popular of the "Big Bands"), with Betty Bonney singing lead.
+8. August 8, 1941.
+Following the streak, a song commemorating it, titled "Joltin' Joe DiMaggio" was written by Alan Courtney (words) and Ben Homer (music), and recorded on this date by Les Brown & His Band of Renown (one of the most popular of the "Big Bands"), with Betty Bonney singing lead.
+It was released after the season, on November 10.
 It's not a great song, but it's a great baseball song.
-If I could find the date that it was recorded, or the date that it was released, I'd post that, but I don't have either.

 Anyway, Joe hit a 3-run homer off Sox starter Dick Newsome, to give him the record of 45 straight, eventually reaching 56 straight.
 Lefty Gomez, the Yanks' Hall of Fame pitcher and Joe's best friend on the team, who not only started this game but also the last one in which Joe didn't get a hit, told him, "You not only broke Keeler's record, but you did it by following his advice: You hit 'em where they ain't!"
 Oh yeah, the Yanks won the game, 8-4.